deepesh5198/Approaching-almost-any-Machine-Learning-Problem/README.md

 For this, let's learn with the famous *"cat-in-the-dat"* dataset.
 The dataset can be found [here](https://www.kaggle.com/competitions/cat-in-the-dat-ii/data).

 #### Exploring the data
-Let's have a look at the data -
+Let's have a look at the data.

 ![Alt text](./images/cat_dat_dataset.png?web=raw "cat-in-the-dat")
-This is how the data looks.

 Let's see the data information.

-![Alt text](./images/cat_dat_info.png?web=raw "cat-in-the-dat info") As we can see in the image above, There are 23 categorical variables (excluding "id" and "target" columns).
+![Alt text](./images/cat_dat_info.png?web=raw "cat-in-the-dat info")

+As we can see in the image above, There are 23 categorical variables (excluding "id" and "target" columns).
 The data consist of all four types of categorical variables such as Nomial, Ordinal, Binary and Cyclic ("day" and "month" column).

 Overall, there are: